OWASP/owasp-summit-2017/pages/faq/venue.md

 The entrance to Center Parcs, Woburn Forest is 500 yards on the right.

-#### 4. How do I update my schdule and register for working sessions?
+#### 4. How do I update my schedule and register for working sessions?
 In order to update your schdule, follow the below mentioned steps:

 1. Visit your profile page.
 For e.g. http://owaspsummit.org/Participants/ticket-24h-sponsor/Francois-Raynaud.html